ucladevx/BConnect-frontend/README.md

 Styles with Material UI

-Login/signup/logout with redux state/jwt/refresh token
+Login/signup/logout with redux state/jwt

 Dummy map data displayed on front page map

 Additional forms after sign up to get more information and location data

+UI for searching for other Bruins

 ## Upcoming

+Searching for other Bruins & dislaying to user

+Refresh token @ refresh endpoint

 Query user/location data from API and display to user on map interface